Heatblur-Simulations/f-4e-manual/src/systems/weapon_systems/pave_spike/other.md

 With the upgrade, the system will automatically accept the laser slant range whenever the pods elevation gimbal is above -7.5 degrees.
-I.e. in shallow angles, for example during 12-VIS mode.
+I.e. in shallow angles, for example during 12-VIS mode or low altitude attacks.

 ### Fast-Track